The

 21. Being alike in or unchanged by your loss or gain, and

-thinking yourself as nobody; and go on in your proper course of
+thinking yourself as nobody; and go on in your proper

 action, as a gust of wind takes its own course.